RoseKyalo/PHASE-2-PROJECT/README.md

 The dataset contains information about real estate properties in King County, consisting of 21 columns.
 These columns provide details such as property price, number of bedrooms, bathrooms, square footage, floors, waterfront status, condition, grade, and more.
 Some columns have missing values, like 'yr_renovated' and 'waterfront.'
 This dataset is valuable for analyzing the factors influencing property prices and making informed investment decisions in the King County real estate market.

 ## Methodology<a name="methodology"></a>
-To help RASB investors make informed decisions, we're using multiple linear regression analysis.
+To help RASB-berry Property investors make informed decisions, we're using multiple linear regression analysis.
 Our goal is to build a predictive model for house prices in King County.

 We're focusing on sale prices and studying how they relate to various property attributes.
 We'll use regression models to quantify these relationships and provide insights for RASB-berry Property Investors.